 - Sampling the media for lab testing- We offer complimentary media testing for all PureAir customers.
 This test requires a small sample of media from the system.
 For deep bed scrubbers, we usually recommend getting media from each system side port.
 Put the media samples in Ziploc bags, and mail it to us at our facility.
 As soon as we receive the media, we will test it and send you a lab report back analyzing the lifetime value of the media.

 - Coupon Testing- For monitoring of corrosive gases, we can install a simple PureAir Coupon with copper and silver strips in the affected area and let it sit in the environment for 30 days.
-The metals will be tested and analyzed at our lab to determine if the media is still adsorbing all corrosive gasses.
+The metals will be tested and analyzed at our lab to determine if the media is still adsorbing all corrosive gases.
 We also offer an electronic coupon (ECM) that can monitor the corrosive properties of the air and its effects on the copper and silver strips without lab testing.